translate

 Dionysiou monastery

-The Holy Monastery of Agios Dionysios (Μονή Διονυσίου) is located on the south-west coast of the Athonite peninsula, between the monasteries of Gregory and Agios Pavlos, built on a steep rock, at an altitude of 80 m above the sea, at the end of the Aeropotamos ravine.
-Because of its location, it is also called the Holy Forerunner of (New) Petra (Τιμίου Προδρόμου (Νέας) Πέτρας) .
-In old documents it is also mentioned as the Monastery of Megalo Komnenos.
+The Holy Monastery of Agios Dionysios (Dionysiou Monastery) (Μονή Διονυσίου) stands on the south-west coast of the Athonite peninsula, between the monasteries of Gregoriou and Agios Pavlos.
+Built on a steep rock at an altitude of 80 meters above the sea, at the end of the Aeropotamos ravine, it is also called the Holy Forerunner of (New) Petra (Τιμίου Προδρόμου (Νέας) Πέτρας).
+In older documents, it is referred to as the Monastery of Megalo Komnenos.

-According to the Third Standard (Typikon) of Mount Athos (1394), among the then twenty-five monasteries, the monastery occupied the nineteenth place.
-Since 1574, however, it has held the fifth position and is therefore included among the five monasteries that are entitled to the primacy of the Holy Community every five years.
+According to the Third Standard (Typikon) of Mount Athos (1394), among the then twenty-five monasteries, Dionysiou occupied the nineteenth place.
+Since 1574, however, it has held the fifth position and is therefore included among the five monasteries entitled to the primacy of the Holy Community every five years.

 History

 From sources it appears that the monastery has existed since 1366.
-Its founder is Saint Dionysios from Korisos in Kastoria, a monk initially at the Filotheou monastery, where his brother Theodosios was abbot, and then an ascetic on the top of Antiathon, with a large number of students .
+Its founder is Saint Dionysios from Korisos in Kastoria, initially a monk at the Filotheou Monastery—where his brother Theodosios was abbot—and later an ascetic on the top of Antiathon with a large number of disciples.

-Around 1356-1366, Dionysios, with the meager means available to himself and his students, started the establishment of a monastery by erecting the first buildings on a rock, where the current location of the monastery is.
-The first phase of construction was completed around 1370 and the monastery immediately began to function as a convent.
+Around 1356–1366, Dionysios, with the meager means available to himself and his students, began establishing a monastery by erecting the first buildings on the rock where the current monastery stands.
+The first construction phase was completed around 1370 and the monastery immediately began to function as a convent.

-The financial support from the emperor of Trebizond, Alexios III Komnenos, was a catalyst, after the mediation of his brother Dionysios Theodosios Philotheitis, who from being an abbot in Philotheu had in the meantime been ordained metropolitan of Trebizond (1368/1369).
-In September 1374, Alexios issued a chrysobul in which he promised to build the monastery at his own expense.
-This chrysovulo is one of the most important relics of the monastery.
-It is 2 m long and 98 cm long and is decorated with wonderful miniatures of Alexios and his wife Theodora.
-The emperor signs in his own hand in cinnabar: "Alexios in Christ God, faithful king and emperor of all the East of Iberia and Peratheia, the great Komnenus".
-In this chrysovoulo, the one-time return of 100 soms was additionally defined, half immediately and the remaining fifty over the next three years.
-In addition, he established an annual grant of 1,000 comnenats from both himself and his successors.
-The basic conditions of the grant were, on the one hand, the continuous commemoration of Alexios III and his successors, and on the other hand, that the monastery be called "of the Great Komnenus".
+A catalyst for growth was the financial support of the Emperor of Trebizond, Alexios III Komnenos, mediated by Dionysios’ brother Theodosios Philotheitis, who had become Metropolitan of Trebizond (1368/1369).
+In September 1374, Alexios issued a chrysobull promising to build the monastery at his own expense.
+This chrysobull—2 m long and 98 cm wide—is decorated with miniatures of Alexios and his wife Theodora.
+The emperor signs in cinnabar: “Alexios in Christ God, faithful king and emperor of all the East of Iberia and Peratheia, the Great Komnenos.”
+It set a one-time return of 100 soms (half immediately, the remaining fifty over three years) and an annual grant of 1,000 comnenats from himself and his successors.
+Conditions included continuous commemoration of Alexios III and his successors and that the monastery be called “of the Great Komnenos.”

-In 1389, with the seal of the Patriarch of Constantinople, Antonio IV, the monastery became patriarchal with the name "Holy Forerunner", as it is dedicated to the Genesis of Saint John the Forerunner, and was released from the guardianship of the First (Proton).
+In 1389, by seal of the Patriarch of Constantinople, Antonio IV, the monastery became patriarchal with the name “Holy Forerunner,” as it is dedicated to the Nativity of Saint John the Forerunner, and was released from the guardianship of the Protos.

-The current form of the Dionysiou monastery is mainly due to the extensive construction work carried out during the 16th century.
-At that time, some rulers of the regions of Moldavia personally undertook to finance the maintenance and expansion of the monastery.
-For this reason they are counted among the builders of the monastery.
-The Metropolitan of Thessaloniki and later Patriarch of Constantinople Nifon II(1486–1488, 1497–1498, 1502) also contributed to their benefactions to the monastery thanks to his relations with the rulers of the Danube regions.
-Nifon resigned from the patriarchal throne and after a short stay in Wallachia he returned and went to the monastery in 1502, where he fell asleep six years later to be declared a saint in 1517.
+The current form of Dionysiou is mainly due to extensive 16th-century construction.
+Several rulers of Moldavia and Wallachia financed maintenance and expansion and are counted among its builders.
+The Metropolitan of Thessaloniki and later Patriarch of Constantinople Nifon II (1486–1488, 1497–1498, 1502) also contributed thanks to his relations with the Danubian rulers.
+Nifon resigned the patriarchal throne, briefly stayed in Wallachia, then returned to the monastery in 1502; he reposed six years later and was canonized in 1517.

 In October 1535, most of the monastery was destroyed by fire.
-Then, the Moldavian ruler Petros de la Argeș undertook the costs of rebuilding the entire eastern wing, from the Trapza and the gate of the monastery to the wine cellar (βαϊναριό).
-He also erected a new catholicon, larger than the old one, and took care of its iconography.
-For this purpose, the Cretan iconographer Tzortzis was called.
-In the following years, the ruler's daughter Roxandra and her husband Alexandros Lepousneanu undertook the construction of the western six-story wing with the balconies facing the sea.
+The Moldavian ruler Petros de la Argeș funded the rebuilding of the entire eastern wing (from the Trapeza and the gate to the wainario/wine cellar).
+He also erected a new, larger catholicon and commissioned its iconography from the Cretan iconographer Tzortzis.
+In subsequent years, his daughter Roxandra and her husband Alexandros Lepousneanu built the western six-story wing with sea-facing balconies.

-According to Code 627 of the monastery, the revolution of 1821 resulted in its temporary desolation and the involvement of its monks in an adventurous wandering.
-The monks together with the most important relics of the monastery initially sailed to Poros, where they temporarily settled in the monastery of Zoodochos Pigi.
-After the destruction of Psara island, they were afraid and sailed to Zakynthos, where they remained for four years in the Dionysian metochi of Hagia Sophia.
-After the arrival of Ioannis Kapodistrias, they settled for a year and a half in Skopelos, in the metochi of Faneromeni.
-After nine years of wandering, they returned to the Dionysiou monastery, where the 14 monks who remained all this time suffered a lot of suffering and hardship.
+According to Code 627, the Revolution of 1821 led to temporary desolation and the monks’ perilous wandering.
+With the monastery’s most important relics, the monks first sailed to Poros (settling temporarily at the Monastery of Zoodochos Pigi), then, after the destruction of Psara, to Zakynthos, where they remained four years at the Dionysian metochi of Hagia Sophia.
+After the arrival of Ioannis Kapodistrias, they spent a year and a half in Skopelos at the metochi of Faneromeni.
+After nine years, they returned to Dionysiou, where the 14 remaining monks had endured severe hardship.

-In more recent years until today, many have helped to complete, expand and maintain the monastery with donations of money and personal labor.
-Indicatively, we mention the brothers Lazarus and Boio, Manuel and Thomas, Joachim of Constantinople, Pope Makarios Cretikos, the former Belgrader Jeremiah, Hatzis Angelakis, etc.
+In more recent years, many benefactors helped complete, expand, and maintain the monastery with donations and labor, including the brothers Lazarus and Boio, Manuel and Thomas, Joachim of Constantinople, Pope Makarios Cretikos, the former Belgrader Jeremiah, Hatzis Angelakis, and others.

 Icons